What Your Risk Management's Missing

 Flaws of the traditional measure of cybersecurity risk

 The cyber threats to organizations worldwide continue to grow.
 The number of devices connected to the Internet is getting higher.
-Thus, organizations' attack surfaces (i.e., points of exposure of IT systems to untrusted sources) are bigger, along with chances to get breached.
+Thus, organizations' attack surfaces (i.e., points of exposure of IT systems to untrusted sources) are bigger, along with the chances of getting breached.
 The exploitation of single critical vulnerabilities in third-party software threatens to severely disrupt supply chains.
-Attackers keep compromising a great number of records.
+Attackers keep compromising a great number of industries.
 And all this comes as the average cost of a data breach keeps breaking records.

 The threats above are things that every organization has to deal with in their way to create value for their clients.
 In short, aiming for success is a risky business.
 Indeed, managing risk is arguably the most important issue to resolve in cybersecurity.
-Accordingly, standards and frameworks by renowned sources (e.g., NIST's, ISO's) give firms a pretty good idea of controls to mitigate risk.
-However, the sheer amount of successful cyberattacks suggests that the way firms are prioritizing risk mitigation is not working.
+Accordingly, standards and frameworks by renowned sources (e.g., NIST, ISO) give firms a pretty good idea of controls to mitigate risk.
+However, the sheer amount of successful cyberattacks suggests that the way companies are prioritizing risk mitigation is not working.

 One measure is the Common Vulnerability Scoring System (CVSS) score, widely used for communicating the characteristics and severity of vulnerabilities.
 Basically, it quantifies the vulnerability's exploitability, scope and impact.
 That is the base score, which is further adjusted by temporal and environmental variables.
 The result is a severity value between 0.0 and 10.0.
 Most importantly, this range is broken down into a qualitative severity rating scale, where 0.0 = none; 0.1 - 3.9 = low; 4.0 - 6.9 = medium; 7.0 - 8.9 = high, and 9.0 - 10.0 = critical.